 - possibly a HotJar survey on the existing site,

-- and sometimes a competitor analysis.
+- and sometimes an in-depth competitor analysis report.

 From the Discovery questionnaire, and from our audits and reports, we start to draft a list of questions and conversation starters for our in-person session.
 It is important to have these large ideas and issues to discuss in order to get the most out of the meeting.

-Be present, open, & preferably, in person
+Be present, be open, & be honest

 We schedule our big Discovery meeting as a minimum half-day event, sometimes an entire day if the project is particularly complex or the stakeholder group particularly large.
 A separate Technical Discovery meeting can often be scheduled as well if a project has higher technical demands like an integration or large data migration.